For many years “serializability” was referred to as the “gold standard

 It is unlikely any user would use a database that always returned the empty-set for every read-only query.
 So how did serializability become the “gold standard”?

 In the old days, databases would only run on a single machine.
-It was therefore trivial for database systems to guarantee an isolation level stronger than serializability.
-In fact, it was so trivial that nobody bothered giving a name to this stronger isolation guarantee for many years (even though almost every database system guaranteed it).
-Eventually, however, the isolation level was finally given a name by Herlihy and Wing: Strict Serializability.
+It was therefore trivial for database systems to make stronger correctness guarantees than serializability.
+In fact, it was so trivial that vendors never bothered advertising this stronger guarantee.
+Nonetheless, this stronger guarantee has a name: Strict Serializability

 Strict Serializability is Much Safer

 Strict serializability adds a simple extra constraint on top of serializability.
 If transaction Y starts after transaction X completes (note that this means that X and Y are, by definition, not concurrent), then a system that guarantees strict serializability guarantees both (1) final state is equivalent to processing transactions in a serial order and (2) X must be before Y in that serial order.
 Therefore, if I were to submit a transaction to a system that guarantees strict serializability, I know that any reads of that transaction will reflect the state of the database resulting from committed transactions (at least) up to the point in time when my transaction was submitted.
 The transaction may not see writes from concurrently submitted transactions, but at least it will see all the writes that completed before it began.